 PROGRAMMES AND SUPPORT

-The Learning Support department is keen to use innovative IT programs to help a range of pupils make progress with their basic literacy and numeracy skills.
-Our recent addition is the Lexia Reading program which provides explicit, systematic and structured drill and practice in the basic skills that make up successful reading: phonemic awareness, phonics, fluency, vocabulary and comprehension.
+The Inclusion department is keen to use innovative IT programs to help a range of students make progress with their basic literacy and numeracy skills.
+We use the Lexia Reading program which provides explicit, systematic and structured drill and practice in the basic skills that make up successful reading: phonemic awareness, phonics, fluency, vocabulary and comprehension.
 This has been installed on computers within the Learning Support department but is also accessible from home to registered students.

 There are a small number of students in Years 8 and 9 who are withdrawn from one modern foreign language (either French or German).
-During this time they work on improving their literacy skills with specialist Learning Support teachers.
+During this time they work on improving their literacy skills with specialist teachers.
 A number of different strategies are used to address each student’s particular difficulties.
 These include individualised, multi-sensory reading and spelling schemes such as PAT (Phonological Aware Training).
 ‘Lexia Reading’ is also used to target specific reading and spelling difficulties and motivate the students to succeed.
-The Learning Support department helps pupils to improve their writing skills by working on grammar, punctuation, sentence structure and different writing styles.
-In Year 9 members of the English and Learning Support departments work closely together to prepare the students for their ‘End of KS3 Teacher Assessment’, using the withdrawal lessons and providing extra support in English lessons.
+The Inclusion department helps students to improve their writing skills by working on grammar, punctuation, sentence structure and different writing styles.
+In Year 9 members of the English and Inclusion departments work closely together to prepare the students for their ‘End of KS3 Teacher Assessment’, using the withdrawal lessons and providing extra support in English lessons.
 Pupil progress is carefully monitored using individual education plans and there are many opportunities for parents to become involved.

 Some students will receive support in developing their social skills, taking part in ‘Circle of Friends’ activities and developing their ability to interact with others in a small group situation.
-‘Social Detectives’ has been designed to assist students with Autistic tendencies to work in small groups ientifying and analysing issues which they find difficult to deal with on a daily basis.
-A number of the TAs, in conjunction with Teaching Staff in the Pastoral Department, have been trained to deliver the ‘UK Resilience Programme’ (UKRP) to all students in the lower year groups.
-The UKRP aims to improve children’s psychological well-being by building resilience and promoting accurate thinking and is delivered to Form Groups.
-Regular, individual mentoring sessions by the Learning Support Staff is given to specific students and can be requested by a student subject to the availability of time and resources.
+‘Social Detectives’ has been designed to assist students with autistic tendencies to work in small groups identifying and analysing issues which they find difficult to deal with on a daily basis.
+A number of the TAs, in conjunction with teaching staff in the pastoral department, have been trained to deliver the ‘UK Resilience Programme’ (UKRP) to students in the lower year groups.
+The UKRP aims to improve children’s psychological well-being by building resilience and promoting accurate thinking and is delivered to form groups.
+Regular, individual mentoring sessions by the Inclusion team is given to specific students and can be requested by a student subject to the availability of time and resources.